sevora/ramble/README.md

 - [Zod](https://zod.dev) - object validation.
 - [node-mysql2](https://github.com/sidorares/node-mysql2) - fast MySQL driver for Node.js
 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - for our authentication purposes.

-## Overview
-Ramble allows the creation of user accounts, posting of "rambles", commenting, liking, and of course interactive views such as a home page, trending page, and a profile page.
-As this is a small project, user account creation is infinite and does not require any third-party identity verification.
-For production purposes, that must be revised.
-However, for development and as a university project, it focuses on providing a super efficient and smooth user experience whilst integrating these powerful web and database technologies.

 ## Environment Variables
 ### ramble-client